-Proposal 2G: To approve an amendment to our fundamental policies to repeal the policy which relates to our ability to engage in the purchase or sale of commodities or commodity contracts, including futures contracts.
-FOR □ AGAINST ABSTAIN Proposal 2H: To approve an amendment to our fundamental policies to repeal the policy which relates to our ability to acquire voting stock of, or invest in, any securities issued by any other investment company.
-FOR D AGAINST ABSTAIN THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR PROPOSAL 3.
+Proposal 2G: To approve an amendment to our fundamental policies to repeal policy which relates to our ability to engage in the purchase or sale of commodities or commodity contracts, including futures contracts.
+FOR D AGAINST ABSTAIN Proposal 2H: To approve an amendment to our fundamental policies to repeal policy which relates to our ability to acquire voting stock of, or invest in, any securities issued by any other investment company.
+FOR □ AGAINST ABSTAIN THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR PROPOSAL 3.
 Proposal 3: To approve a proposal to authorize us to offer and issue long-term rights, including warrants, to purchase shares of our common stock at an exercise price that, at the time such rights are issued, will not be less than the greater of the market value of our common stock or the net asset value of our common stock.
 Such rights may be part of or accompanied by other securities of ours such as convertible debt.
 FOR D AGAINST ABSTAIN THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR PROPOSAL 4.
 Proposal 4: To ratify the selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as our independent registered public accounting firm for our fiscal year ending September 30, 2008.
-FOR AGAINST ABSTAIN In their discretion, the pro xies are authorized to vote on any other business as may properly come before the meetin ıg or any adjou rnment or postponement thereof.
-S C A N L I N E NLINE

-Please sign exactly as your name or names appear hereon.
-If the stock is registered in the names of two or more persons, each should sign.
-Executor, administrator, trustee, guardian and attorneys-in-fact should add their titles.
-If signer is a corporation, please give full corporate name and have a duly authorized officer sign, stating title.
-If signer is a partnership, please sign in partnership name by authorized person.
+FOR D AGAINST ABSTAIN In their discretion, the proxies are authorized to vote on any other business as may properly come before the meeting or any adjournment or postponement thereof.
+S C A N L I N E the names of two or more pe guardian and attorneys-in-fac give full corporate name and ame or names appear hereon.
+If the stock is registered in rsons, each should sign.
+Executor, administrator, trustee, ct should add their titles.
+If signer is acorporation, please have a duly authorized officer sign, stating title.
+If signer n partnership name by authorized person.

-Date

-Share Owner sign here
+Date Share Owner sign here